 “We played well,” said Fitch, the Wildcats’ team captain.
 “I was a little rusty coming out this spring.
 I missed a couple of short puts on the front nine but got it going on the back nine.”

 Wildcat A.J.
-Taylor (Jr., Kirkland, Wash.) shared seventh place after Day 1 with a five-over-par 77.
-Taylor Pirnke (Soph., Mill Creek, Wash.) was two back at 79 while rookie Connor Magnuson (Soph., Albany, Ore.) carded an 81 on his first collegiate outing.
+Taylor (Sr., Kirkland, Wash.) shared seventh place after Day 1 with a five-over-par 77.
+Taylor Pirnke (Jr., Mill Creek, Wash.) was two back at 79 while rookie Connor Magnuson carded an 81 on his first collegiate outing.